SRFIs extend the Scheme programming language. You can help. Start by joining the discussion on one of our mailing lists. Learn more.

 Guardians allow programs to protect objects from deallocation by the garbage collector and to determine which objects would otherwise have been deallocated.
 When the object has associated non-memory resources, a program can register it with a guardian.
 The GC will mark inaccessible objects but will not collect them; at the program's convenience, inaccessible objects are removed from the guardian and their non-memory resources are disposed of.
 Guardians allow objects to be saved from deallocation indefinitely so that they can be reused or so that clean-up or other actions can be performed using the data stored within the objects.
 Guardians avoid the problems associated with classical finalizers detailed in the Rationale section.

 Data validation and type checking (supposedly) make for more correct code.
 And faster code too, sometimes.
-And, in rare cases, code that's easier to follow than the un-checked one.
+And, in rare cases, code that's easier to follow than un-checked code.
 Unfortunately, Scheme does not have many (type-)checking primitives out of the box.
 This SRFI provides some, with the aim of allowing more performant and correct code with minimum effort on the user side.
 Both (manual) argument checking/validation (check-arg

 ) and return value(s) (values-checked

-and define-checked
+and define-record-type-checked

 is added on top.